 This is also one of the first soups that any mom will give to her baby —by pediatrician prescription— while introducing them to the wonders of vegetable flavors.
 It was part of my elementary school lunch menu too.

-And I would say more: in our collective unconscious, we Venezuelans must believe in the healing power of this crema de auyama because, along with chicken soup, this is, by far, the most served soup in any hospital.
+And I would say more: in our collective unconscious, we Venezuelans must believe in the healing power of this crema de auyama.
+Along with the chicken soup, this is, by far, the preferred soup in any hospital lunch and dinner menu.

 Nobody ever showed me how to make it.
 Nobody gave me the recipe.
 Nobody told me the ingredients.
 However, I can make it with my eyes closed.
 My son Andrés Ignacio (9), who inherited my love for soups, named it “the yellow soup.”